Create a Website Account - Manage notification subscriptions, save form progress and more.

-In order to get an address, you must file a principal structure Zoning Certificate Application (PDF) and pay the appropriate fees and mileage.
+In order to get an address, you must file a principal structure Zoning Certificate Application and pay the appropriate fees.
 Your address will be assigned and approved with your zoning certificate.

 The county will not address vacant land, you must apply for a zoning certificate for a principal structure.

 The County Addressing Coordinator will name a road when two or more properties share a common roadway.
 All addresses will be changed to the new named road.
 A change may also occur if the County Addressing Coordinator determines that naming the roadway to the property will aid emergency service responders.